Item added to cart

 Benefits of Nutritional Yeast

 Nutritional yeast is a versatile food that works with nearly every type of diet.
-It’s low in sodium and calories; is fat-, sugar-, and gluten-free; and is vegan.
+It’s low in sodium and calories, vegan, and fat-, sugar-, and gluten-free.

 One serving (around two tablespoons) of nutritional yeast contains: